 Booking Flights …

 Know your airport codes.
 For example Chicago is ORD, Tahiti is PPT, Havana is HAV.

 I tend to start a flight search on google.com/flights, so I can see what airlines service the route and get a general idea of prices.
 Click through to the airline’s website.
 Sites like Kayak.com will do price watches for you, emailing when the price goes up or down.

 The booking websites are great for consolidating multiple airlines but if all my flights are with one airline, I will book directly on that airline’s website.
 This can often ease and cheapen flight changes.
 Keep in mind when booking, most countries use the date format, dd/mm/yyyy

-Passports, in most countries, are required to be valid 6 months after visit ends.
+Passports, in most countries, are required to be valid 3-6 months after visit ends.
 I bring copies of important documents and if I leave my passport in my room (or boat) I can bring a copy of my passport into town.
 Note you’ll need your passport to change money.
 Most countries do not require a Visa from US citizens or your Visa is granted upon arrival.
 If they put it in your passport, leave it in your passport until you are back in the US.
 Need to renew, Click Here.
 If in a hurry, get your passport faster through a private expediter.

 Current US government info on travel requirements and advisories to all countries …

 Equally handy resource for our friends in Canadia …

 Hotels & Rooms …

 Short term rental websites like Airbnb and VRBO can offer nice apartments, well situated.
 They are community oriented, show reviews and you book with locals who can give you advice on local things.